Phone: 216-696-6525

 • Does the individual own property or have bank accounts?

-• To what situation is the individual going when they are returned to their home country?
+• To what situation is the individual going when they are returned to their home country or is he / she being deported to a different country?

 • What support will be needed for family remaining in the United States?